allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 $("span", text: "Komputery").click()
 ```

-, but instead it has additional class name &ldquo;name&rdquo; parameter like in case of next lines of code and looks like:
+, but instead it has an additional class name parameter &ldquo;name&rdquo;, like in the code below:

 ```java
 $("span.name", text: "Komputery").click()